kashif-nawaz/Understanding-BGP-Route-Reflector-Mysteries/README.md

 ```

-We can see that on PE3 (which is one of the RRs in US East Cost), subnet 100.100.251.0/24 is being received from 172.172.172.14, i.e., PE6.
+In above snippet, we can see that on PE3 (which is one of the RRs in US East Cost), subnet 100.100.251.0/24 is being received from 172.172.172.14, i.e., PE6.
 Now let's analyse how this route is being re-advertised to eBGP peer and IBGP peer.
 First, let's analyse IBGP peer re-advertising.

 ```